Leadership and the Leader's Purpose

 Corporations and governments habitually ignore this crucial principle of leadership when middle managers or departmental heads are forced to resign or are sacked after a crisis or scandal.
-Leaders in such situations often fail to take the blame, or to accept his/her ultimate responsibility.
+Leaders in such situations often fail to take the blame or to accept his/her ultimate responsibility.
 Watching such events play out in the national or world news offers excellent examples and lessons of the differences between responsibility and accountability, and how these concepts fit into the wider issue of proper leadership.

 James Scouller says of the leader's purpose:

-"The purpose of a leader is to make sure there is leadership - to ensure that all four dimensions of leadership (Scouller's model is explained later) are being addressed...
+- "The purpose of a leader is to make sure there is leadership - to ensure that all four dimensions of leadership (Scouller's model is explained later) are being addressed...
 This means the leader does not always have to lead from the front; he or she can delegate, or share part of their responsibility for leadership.
 However, the buck still stops with the leader.
-So although the leader can let someone else lead in a particular situation, he or she cannot let go of responsibility to make sure there is leadership...
+So although the leader can let someone else lead in a particular situation, he or she cannot let go of the responsibility to make sure there is a leadership...
 For example, the leader has to ensure there is a vision or a goal that all (or at least most) group members want to deliver, but that doesn't mean he or she has to come up with the vision on their own.
 That is one way of leading, but it's not the only way.
 Another way is to co-create the vision with one's colleagues."

 Scouller illustrates the principle of 'sharing leadership while retaining responsibility to ensure there is leadership' with the following example (extracted from Scouller's 2011 book, The Three Levels of Leadership):

-"...Imagine a leader and his team are flying in an aeroplane over the Pacific Ocean, hundreds of miles from civilisation.
+- "...Imagine a leader and his team are flying in an aeroplane over the Pacific Ocean, hundreds of miles from civilisation.
 And imagine the plane crashes on a desert island, leaving only the leader and team members as survivors.
 The leader calls the team together and says, 'Now look, none of us knows how long we'll be here, and I don't have any experience of emergencies like this.
 Have any of you learnt survival skills to keep us alive while we figure out how to attract attention for a rescue?'
-Let's say Jack, one of the team members, steps forward and replies, 'Yes, I was in the Army Reserve and trained in survival techniques.'
+Let's say Jack, one of the team members steps forward and replies, 'Yes, I was in the Army Reserve and trained in survival techniques.'
 So the leader says, 'Okay Jack, you take charge for the moment.
 What do we have to do first?..' "